The Missing Link in Treating the Full Spectrum of Developmental Trauma Covers the Often Missed but Crucial Four Later Stages of Development.

 - Tolerate other people and situations having differing opinions, rules, norms, and values

-If they do, they might have experienced developmental trauma or shock traumas in the Solidarity/Performance stage of development (from 7 to 12 years).
-They are not able to…
+If the child experienced developmental trauma or shock traumas in this stage, as an adult, they are not able to…

 - Compete to be one’s best in play, study, and work groups